ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 then the window manager (Marco) compositing is now hardware accelerated.
 This dramatically improves 3D rendering performance, particularly in games.
-If your hardware doesn't support DRI3 then Marco will fallback to a software compositor.
+If your hardware doesn't support DRI3 then Marco will fall back to a software compositor.

 Marco now supports drag to quadrant window tiling, cursor keys can be used to navigate the <kbd>Alt</kbd>+<kbd>Tab</kbd>switcher and keyboard